Vyral/jason-daniels/_posts/2021-03-22-the-pros-and-cons-of-a-new-construction-home-purchase.md

 Let’s take a look at some of the cons.
 Though interest rates have gone up a little bit, there’s reason to believe that they’ll remain fairly steady for the next 12 months.
 That said, if we do see a significant adjustment, then that means you’ll miss out on locking in a great rate.
 Second, **builders are increasing their prices about every four to six weeks,** primarily because there’s a shortage of both labor and materials.&nbsp;

 Here at Finch & Gable, we all know the new construction home process.
 My background is actually construction management, as I used to be working on the other side of the fence for a contractor.
-We’re equipped to guide you through the whole process from A to Z. We can help you make sure that the contractors are staying on schedule, and that you’re not going over budget on change orders.
+We’re equipped to guide you through the whole process from A to Z. We can help you make sure that the contractors are staying on schedule and that you’re not going over budget on change orders.
 Post-closing, we’ll help you handle any warranty issues.&nbsp;

 If you’re thinking about purchasing a new construction home or have any other questions relating to real estate, don’t hesitate to reach out to us.
 We’d love to be your go-to resource and guide for all things new construction.&nbsp;<br>&nbsp;